Carson Smith (baseball): Boston Red Sox (2016–2018)

 On December 7, 2015, the Mariners traded Smith and Roenis Elías to the Boston Red Sox for Wade Miley and Jonathan Aro.

 On March 22, 2016, while pitching in spring training against the Miami Marlins, Smith was removed from the game after throwing five pitches during the 7th inning due to tightness in his right forearm.
-He was diagnosed with a flexor mass muscle strain after undergoing an MRI scan.
+He was diagnosed with a flexor mass muscle strain after undergoing an MRI.
 Smith made three appearances for the Red Sox during the regular season, pitching 2 2/3 scoreless innings in May while striking out two and walking one before landing back on the disabled list on May 20 with an elbow injury.
 He then underwent Tommy John surgery, ending his season.
 His return was not expected until June 2017.

 After more than a year recovering from surgery, Smith was sent on rehabilitation assignments in August 2017 with the Double-A Portland Sea Dogs and Triple-A Pawtucket Red Sox.
-He was then activated from the 60-day disabled list on September 5, 2017.
-He appeared in eight regular season games for Boston during September, giving up one run in 6 2/3 innings pitched (1.35 ERA) while striking out seven and walking two.
-On September 18, 2017, Smith picked up his only save as a member of the Red Sox during an extra inning victory over the Baltimore Orioles.
+He was then activated from the 60-day disabled list on September 5.
+He pitched in eight regular season games for Boston in September, allowing one run in 6 2/3 innings pitched (1.35 ERA) while striking out seven and walking two.
+On September 18, Smith picked up his only save with the Red Sox during an extra-inning victory over the Baltimore Orioles.

 Smith was included on Boston's postseason roster for the 2017 American League Division Series.
-He made two appearances during the series, pitching 1 1/3 innings of scoreless relief, striking out one and walking two, as Boston lost to the eventual World Series champions, the Houston Astros.
+He made two appearances during the series, pitching 1 1/3 innings of scoreless relief, striking out one and walking two, as Boston lost to the eventual World Series champions, the Astros.

-Smith entered the 2018 season as a member of the Red Sox' bullpen.
-On May 15, he was placed on the 10-day disabled list with a right shoulder subluxation.
+On May 15, 2018, Smith was placed on the 10-day disabled list with a right shoulder subluxation.
 The injury occurred when Smith, in reaction to allowing a home run to Khris Davis of the Oakland Athletics in the prior day's game, threw his glove in the dugout out of frustration.
 Prior to being placed on the disabled list, Smith had made 18 appearances with a 1–1 record and 3.77 ERA.
-On June 12, it was revealed that Smith would require surgery for his shoulder injury, likely putting him out of action for the remainder of the year.
+On June 12, it was revealed that Smith would require surgery for his shoulder injury, ending his season.
 The procedure was performed on June 13.
 The Red Sox outrighted him to the minors on November 1, 2018, and he chose to become a free agent.

 On December 20, 2018, Smith re-signed to a minor league deal with the Red Sox.
 He began with 2019 season on the injured list of Triple-A Pawtucket.
-Smith was released on June 17, 2019, without appearing in a game due to his ongoing recovery from shoulder surgery.
+Smith was released on June 17, without appearing in a game due to his ongoing recovery from shoulder surgery.